efemolin4/efemolin4/README.md

 - 👋 Hi, I’m @efemolin4
-- 👀 I’m interested in Marketing andtechnology
+- 👀 I’m interested in Marketing and technology
 - 🌱 I’m currently learning ABM
 - 💞️ I’m looking to collaborate on
 - 📫 How to reach me ...